 5. What is World Vision doing to help?

 Wherever we work, we work to champion the rights of girls.
-We partner with her family and her entire community – men, women, boys and girls – to help them understand a girl’s worth and why her rights must be protected.
+We partner with families and entire communities – men, women, boys and girls – to help them understand a girl’s worth and why her rights must be protected.
 In particular, we help them understand the importance of supporting girls’ education rights.

 6. What can I do to help keep girls in school?